Framework for Policy Creation and Oversight

 • If it is determined that no changes are necessary, a new review date is set.

-• When the President determines the proposed draft revisions are sufficiently developed the draft policy will ordinarily be shared publicly (including with Collective Bargaining Units) for comment.
+• When the President’s Cabinet determines the proposed draft revisions are sufficiently developed the draft policy will ordinarily be shared publicly (including with Collective Bargaining Units) for comment.

-• If a reviewed policy is shared for public comment, at the end of the 4 week public comment period, all comments and concerns will be reviewed and, if necessary or appropriate, the draft will be amended.
-Subsequent drafts are returned to the President for review.
-Once no further drafting is needed, the President will approve the revised policy.
+• If a reviewed policy is shared for public comment, at the end of the 4-week public comment period, all comments and concerns will be reviewed and, if necessary or appropriate, the draft will be amended.
+Subsequent drafts are returned to the President’s Cabinet for review.
+Once no further drafting is needed, the President’s cabinet will make their recommendation to the President to either approve or modify the revised policy.

 • When the revisions are approved by the President the policy will ordinarily be shared publicly and will be published electronically replacing the previous version.